Gabala: ancient capital, mountain resort

 How do I get there?

-Gabala is in northern Azerbaijan and combines well with Sheki and Goygol on a regional route.
+Gabala is in northern Azerbaijan and is usually reached by road from Baku, a drive of a few hours.
+It combines well with Sheki and Goygol on a regional route.
 Message us and we'll plan it.

 Want history and mountains in one trip?
 Message Pink Travel on WhatsApp with your dates.
 Explore our tours or reach out via our contact page.